Sorting “Avatar: The Last Airbender” Characters into Hogwarts Houses

-Zuko is my personal favorite character from Avatar, and his character arc would be envied by the likes of Draco Malfoy.
+Zuko is a popular fan-favorite character from Avatar, and his character arc would be envied by the likes of Draco Malfoy.
 Zuko is a classic Slytherin.
 He is motivated by power, ambition, and a need for absolute respect from his followers.
 His primary emotion is anger, and he is the king of the resting bitch face.
 Zuko goes through an incredible emotional transformation throughout the series.
-A Slytherin to the end, Zuko learns to connect with his feelings, to examine his values, and to figure out what he believes to be right.
+A Slytherin to the end, Zuko learns to connect with his feelings, examine his values, and figure out what he believes to be right.
 He makes a lot of mistakes along the way, but that’s part of what makes his character so compelling and his change of allegiance so believable.

 5. Iroh – Hufflepuff

-When we meet Iroh, he has processed a lot of the choices he’s made in his life, grieved the loss of his son, and learned from the other Benders of the world.
+When we meet Iroh, he has processed a lot of the choices he’s made in his life, grieved the loss of his son, and learned from the other benders of the world.
 Lovable, tea-obsessed, and full of (sometimes confounding) ancient proverbs, Iroh is a grounding presence in Zuko’s life.
-It’s his stability, sense of peace, and his joy in smaller pleasures that teaches not only Zuko but many of the younger characters how to find their own paths.
+It’s his stability, sense of peace, and joy in smaller pleasures that teach not only Zuko but many of the younger characters how to find their own paths.

 6. Toph – Slytherin

-Our second Slytherin of the group, Toph is a favorite of many!
-She is badass, uncompromising, and unabashedly certain she is the best Earth Bender in the whole world.
-And considering she literally invented Metal Bending, who can blame her?
-Toph is extremely competitive, and when she first joins the group, apparently self-serving and not a team player.
+Our second Slytherin of the group, Toph is a favorite of many.
+She is badass, uncompromising, and unabashedly certain she is the best earthbender in the whole world.
+And considering she literally invents metalbending, who can blame her?
+Toph is extremely competitive, and when she first joins the group, she is apparently self-serving and not a team player.
 Much about Toph is revealed as the gang gets to know her, but she never loses her sarcasm, her dark sense of humor, or her hard-earned confidence.
 It’s no wonder she’s the first to accept fellow Slytherin, Zuko, into the group.

 7. Suki – Gryffindor

-So there you have it!
-The Avatar gang make up a well-balanced and diversely-Sorted group of characters.
+So there you have it.
+The Avatar gang makes up a well-balanced and diversely Sorted group of characters.
 Their differences in character are often the source of friction between them, but they’re also probably the reason they are so successful in their pursuits.